Travel.State.Gov > International Travel > Country Information > Cambodia International Travel Information

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

-The legal process in Cambodia does not mirror that of the United States.
 The same rights and protections afforded those accused of a crime in the U.S. are not guaranteed in Cambodia, and the judicial process may be influenced by political, personal, and financial connections.
 In both the criminal and civil judicial systems, resources devoted to the investigation/discovery and trial process fall far below the standard expected in the United States.
 Cambodia routinely employs pre-trial detention for those charged with criminal offenses, sometimes for long periods of time before a trial is scheduled.
-Prison conditions in Cambodia are sub-standard and over crowded, with little access to health care or basic nutritional requirements.
+Prison conditions in Cambodia are substandard and over crowded, with little access to health care or basic nutritional requirements.

-U.S. citizens in Cambodia should be aware that there are limits to the assistance the Embassy can offer to those with concerns about due process or the fairness of their trial, as we are unable to interfere in the legal processes of a host country.
+U.S. citizens in Cambodia should be aware that there are limits to the assistance the Embassy can offer to those with concerns about due process or the fairness of their trial, as the Embassy is unable to interfere in the legal processes of a host country.

 Arrest notifications: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.